Domino-Blockchain/domichain/docs/src/validator/best-practices/operations.md

 ## Regularly Check Account Balances

 It is important that you do not accidentally run out of funds in your identity account, as your node will stop voting.
 It is also important to note that this account keypair is the most vulnerable of the three keypairs in a vote account because the keypair for the identity account is stored on your validator when running the `solana-validator` software.
-How much SOL you should store there is up to you.
+How much DOMI you should store there is up to you.
 As a best practice, make sure to check the account regularly and refill or deduct from it as needed.
 To check the account balance do:

 ```
 solana balance validator-keypair.json